micropython/micropython/docs/library/index.rst

 of MicroPython libraries.
 For officially supported ports, there is an effort to either filter out non-applicable items, or mark individual descriptions with "Availability:" clauses describing which ports provide a given feature.
-With that in mind, please still be ready to a fact that some function/class in a module, or even entire module, described in this documentation, may be not available in a particular build of MicroPython on a particular board.
-The best place to find a general information of the availability/non-availability of a particular feature is "General Information" secton which contains information pertaining to a specific port.
+With that in mind, please still be warned that some functions/classes in a module (or even the entire module) described in this documentation may be unavailable in a particular build of MicroPython on a particular board.
+The best place to find general information of the availability/non-availability of a particular feature is the "General Information" section which contains information pertaining to a specific port.

 Beyond the built-in libraries described in this documentation, many more